What Terms Should Be Included in an Employment Contract?

 Restrictive Covenants in Employment Contracts

-These agreements may be articles in an employment agreement, or they may be separate agreements.
-These agreements are not found in all employment contracts but depend on the type of employment and level of employment (executive employees or corporate officers, for example).
+Restrictive covenants may be elements in an employment agreement, or they may be separate agreements.
+These covenants are not found in all employment contracts but depend on the type of employment and level of employment (executive employees or corporate officers, for example).

 - A non-compete agreement, restricting the employee's competition with the employer during or after termination